jmtsuji/chlorobia-cyc2-genomics/README.md

 # ABOUT IISD-ELA _Chlorobia_ _cyc2_ genomics project
 Copyright Jackson M. Tsuji, Neufeld Research Group, 2019

-This Github repository describes the steps/code used to perform bioinformatics analysis for the paper by Tsuji and colleagues, 2019 (see [preprint here](_____)).
+This Github repository describes the steps/code used to perform bioinformatics analysis for the paper by Tsuji and colleagues, 2019 (pre-print link will be posted here once available).
 Descriptor files in this repo are in the Markdown (`.md`) format and begin with `README`.
 Other files include scripts and raw data files.
 The information is organized as follows:

 ## `Data_analysis_pipeline`
 Describes the protocol used to produce assembled contigs and genome bins from the raw metagenomic datasets used for this paper.